sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

 ## The curious case of the diagram that could not be updated

 That's how you use _Diagrams_.
 Is it really valuable?
 I certainly like the pretty icons.
-Apart from that, it shines is enabling visual documentation to evolve.
+Apart from that, it shines in enabling visual documentation to evolve.

 I've tried to digitalize technical diagrams before.
 I really tried.
 [Sketch](https://www.sketch.com/), [sketchboard](https://sketchboard.io/), or even just taking a picture of a hand-drawn diagram.
 It works until you need to update it, and you don't have the source.
 Perhaps it was done by somebody else, who preferred a completely different tool.
 I've often seen a project's documentation get more and more out of date because nobody can update the damn diagrams.
 If it's just source code, your chances get a lot better.